ErikRobles/Psycology/README.md

 # Psycology
 Website for psycologist
 Need help.
+The site is now live as of Novmber 30th 2017. www.psicoterapiaviajeinterior.com
+- See the development history below.
+I am still in need of php mail form development as the form still does not end up in the data base.

 ==============Development history.=====================================
 Looks great in full screen but when getting close to mobile size, mediaquery won't kick in.
 Thanks in advance.